Freedom of Information (FOIA)

 Non-paper Copies on Physical Media

-• The cost for records provided on non-paper physical media, such as computer discs, computer tapes or other digital or similar media will be at the actual and most reasonably economical costs for the non-paper media.
+• The cost for records provided on non-paper physical media, such as a flash drive, will be at the actual and most reasonably economical costs for the non-paper media.

 • This cost will be charged only if the Agency has the technological capability necessary to provide the public record in the requested non-paper physical media format.